angr/angr-doc/docs/pipeline.md

 It is used when the previous jumpkind is anything of the form `Ijk_Sys*`.
 It works by making a call into `SimOS` to retrieve the SimProcedure that should be run to respond to this syscall, and then running it!
 Pretty simple.

-`SimEngineHook` provides the hooking functionality in angr.
+`HooksMixin` provides the hooking functionality in angr.
 It is used when a state is at an address that is hooked, and the previous jumpkind is *not* `Ijk_NoHook`.
 It simply looks up the associated SimProcedure and runs it on the state!
-It also has the parameter `procedure`, which will cause `check` to always succeed, and this procedure will be used instead of the SimProcedure that would be obtained from a hook, so you can provide this parameter to simply execute a procedure on a given state as a round of execution, if you ever have a meaningful use case for that.

-Note that both the syscall and hook engines take advantage of the `SimEngineProcedure` engine.
-This isn't quite a subclass relationship, but it resembles one.
+It also takes the parameter `procedure`, which will cause the given procedure to be run for the current step even if the address is not hooked.

 `SimEngineUnicorn` performs concrete execution with the Unicorn Engine.
 It is used when the state option `o.UNICORN` is enabled, and a myriad of other conditions designed for maximum efficiency (described below) are met.

+`SootMixin` performs execution over the SOOT IR.
+Not very important unless you are analyzing java bytecode, in which case it is very important.

 `SimEngineVEX` is the big fellow.
 It is used whenever any of the previous can't be used.